Birdland Park and Gardens: History

 The park was opened in 1957 by Leonard W. Hill, a bird lover.

 In 1970, Hill bought the Jason Islands, the most north-westerly islands in the Falkland Islands archipelago, comprising Grand Jason Island and Steeple Jason Island, both uninhabited.
 The islands (including some sheep bred by their owner) were offered to Hill for £10,000; after negotiation, he paid £5,500 for the islands without the sheep.
 Hill made them a private reserve for the many species of bird life visiting or living there, and supplied birds to various wildlife refuges in exchange for different birds for Birdland.
 Although Hill was a successful businessman, the purchase of the islands and the costs of the Birdland park took a financial toll on him.

-In 1970, Hill commissioned a postage stamp for the Jason Islands to help fund his endeavours.
+Also in 1970, Hill commissioned a postage stamp for the Jason Islands to help fund his endeavours.
 The stamp was printed by Harrison and Sons, the company which printed British postage stamps for many years.
-Beneath the words ‘Conservation Year 1970’ was a portrait of Hill and a picture of Grand and Steeple Islands alongside some gentoo penguins.
+Beneath the words 'Conservation Year 1970' was a portrait of Hill and a picture of Grand and Steeple Islands alongside some gentoo penguins.

 In the late 1970s (the exact date is unknown), Hill issued a series of bank notes, purportedly authorised by the Jason Islands.
 They were in five denominations with different sizes and colours.
 'Jason Islands' appeared in the top centre, alongside the value (from 50 pence to £20), with Hill's signature and portrait and a picture of one of his beloved birds, various species of penguin.
 The banknotes were: 50 pence (green) – a Humboldt penguin; 1 pound (purple) – a jackass penguin; 5 pounds (red) – a rockhopper penguin; 10 pounds (blue) – a gentoo penguin; and 20 pounds (brown) – a king penguin.
-The reverse of each note contained the words ‘Valid until 31 December 1979’.
+The reverse of each note contained the words 'Valid until 31 December 1979'.
 That stipulation rendered them useless after that date; it is of a kind often used on private banknotes.
 The Falkland Islands Government took no legal action, seemingly considering it a private initiative, as only it had authority to issue currency for the Falkland Islands.

 After Hill's death, both Birdland and the Jason Islands were sold by his family.
-Birdland was bought by the Trigg family.
-It was put up for sale by the Trigg family in 2012 and was then bought by Ian Cunningham, principal of Livingstone Leisure Ltd. The Jason Islands were purchased by Michael and Judy Steinhardt, who in turn donated them to the Wildlife Conservation Society.
+Birdland was bought by the Trigg family, who put the park up for sale in 2012 and was then bought by Ian Cunningham, principal of Livingstone Leisure Ltd. The Jason Islands were purchased by Michael and Judy Steinhardt, who in turn donated them to the Wildlife Conservation Society.